camilacampos/travel-perk-challenge/README.md

-# Rails Base Project (API only)
+# Travel Perk - Live Coding Inverview

-This project is meant to be a template for new rails projects (with only api configured).
-Just clone it or use it as a template to create your new repo.
+This is a project ready to be developed on the TravelPerk live coding interview.

 ## Setup
 ### System requirements